maurovm/thesis_template/README.md

 ## Preparing your document

-After you installed you preferred LaTeX editor, copy either the file [sample_dphil_thesis.tex](sample_dphil_thesis.tex) or [sample_4yp_report.tex](sample_4yp_report.tex) to a new file depending on if you are writing a DPhil thesis or a 4YP report respectively.
-I will call this new file througout this tutorial your "*main LaTeX source file*".
+After you installed your preferred LaTeX editor, copy either the file [sample_dphil_thesis.tex](sample_dphil_thesis.tex) or [sample_4yp_report.tex](sample_4yp_report.tex) to a new file depending on if you are writing a DPhil thesis or a 4YP report respectively.
+Throughout this tutorial, I will call this new file your "*main LaTeX source file*".

-The frontmatter section will be automatically created depending on the type of document you are writing.
+The *frontmatter* section will be automatically created depending on the type of document you are writing.
 If you want more control, you can review how the '\makefrontmatterpages' command is defined in the [oxengthesis.cls](oxengthesis.cls) class file.
-If you want all the sections in the front matter to appear, you will need to create the following files:
+If you want all the sections in the *frontmatter* to appear, you will need to create the following files:

 - **[abstract.tex](abstract.tex)** : If you want the "Abstract" page
 - **[dedication.tex](dedication.tex)** : If you want the "Dedication" page